PhilippeBekaert/snd-hdspe/README.md

        make

-This builds the snd-hdspe.ko kernel driver
+This builds the snd-hdspe.ko kernel driver in the sound/pci/hdsp/hdspe subdirectoy.

-- Installing the snd-hdspe.ko driver: If installed, remove the snd-hdspm.ko driver (the old driver for RME HDSPe cards) first:
+- Manually installing the snd-hdspe.ko driver: If installed, remove the snd-hdspm.ko driver (the old driver for RME HDSPe cards) first:

       sudo -s
       rmmod snd-hdspm
-      insmod snd-hdspe.ko
+      insmod sound/pci/hdsp/hdspe/snd-hdspe.ko

 You need to stop all (audio) applications using the snd-hdspm driver before, in particular PulseAudio and the jack audio server.

-You may need to disable secure boot in your systems BIOS before you will be able to load this non-signed kernel module.
+When manually inserting a non-signed kernel module like this, you may need to disable secure boot in your systems BIOS.

+See below for how to install the kernel module using DKMS.
+Installing with DKMS is preferred if you plan to use this module on a regular basis instead of just testing it once.

 - In case you would love or need to see the debug messages spit out by the snd-hdspe.ko module, enable debug log output: